-Table 23. \$\$RTRNFMT^XWBLIB-Parameters
+Table 18: \$\$RTRNFMT^XWBLIB-Parameters

-Parameter Description
+Description

-type Set this to the RETURN VALUE TYPE to change the RPC's setting to.
+Set this to the RETURN VALUE TYPE to change the RPC's setting to.
 Set it to one of the following numeric or free text values:

 numeric free text

 1 SINGLE VALUE

 2 ARRAY

 3 WORD PROCESSING

 4 GLOBAL ARRAY

 5 FOR GLOBAL INSTANCE

-wrap the RPC's WORD WRAP ON setting to True .
+o set the RPC's WORD WRAP ON setting to True .
+To set the RPC's WORD WRAP ON setting to False .

-Set to 0 to set the RPC's WORD WRAP ON setting to False.
+Set this to the RE of the following numeric 1 2 3 4 5 • Set to 1 to